gaoxiaoliangz/slide.js/README.md

-# Slider
+# slider.js

-It's an easy to use slider.
-In the next version I may make this to work with React.
+Easy to use slider

 ## Usage